-Security information and event management (SIEM) is a security solution that helps organizations detect, analyze, and respond to security threats before they disrupt business.
+Security Information and Event Management (SIEM) is a security solution that helps organizations detect, analyze, and respond to security threats before they disrupt business.

 How does SIEM work?

-At the most basic level, all SIEM solutions perform some level of data aggregation, consolidation and sorting functions in order to identify threats and adhere to data compliance requirements.
+At the most basic level, all SIEM solutions perform some level of data aggregation, consolidation, and sorting functions in order to identify threats and adhere to data compliance requirements.
 While some solutions vary in capability, most offer the same core set of functionality:

 Some SIEM solutions also integrate with third-party threat intelligence feeds in order to correlate their internal security data against previously recognized threat signatures and profiles.
-Integration with real-time threat feeds enable teams to block or detect new types of attack signatures.
+Integrations with real-time threat feeds enable teams to block or detect new types of attack signatures.

 Event Correlation and Analytics

 Event correlation is an essential part of any SIEM solution.
 Utilizing advanced analytics to identify and understand intricate data patterns, event correlation provides insights to quickly locate and mitigate potential threats to business security.
-SIEM solutions significantly improve mean time to detect (MTTD) and mean time to respond (MTTR) for IT security teams by offloading the manual workflows associated with the in-depth analysis of security events.
+SIEM solutions significantly improve average time to detect (MTTD) and mean time to respond (MTTR) for IT security teams by offloading the manual workflows associated with the in-depth analysis of security events.